Abhishek230192/Number-Recognition-using-Neural-Networks/README.md

 # Number-Recognition-using-Neural-Networks

-Number Recongnition using MNIST dataset
+Number Recongnition using ANN
+Handwritten Digits dataset is from MNIST database